 The Voter Innovation Lab

 Our Voter Innovation Lab focuses on delivering the value of behavioral science through operational and policy solutions that impact civic engagement.
 This work takes many forms, including:

 - partnering with dedicated get-out-the-vote (GOTV) organizations like Democracy Works to develop and test innovative messaging strategies

 - collaborating with state and local elections officials to help engage voters

 - accelerating policy reform by leveraging our portfolio of applied work to generate new sources of evidence.

 ideas42 has been applying a behavioral lens to voter turnout for a few years.
-In 2018, we designed direct mail, e-mail, and text message campaigns driven by behavioral insights and sent them to more than 2.5 million people who were likely occasional voters and nonvoters to help them make it to the polls.
-Stay turned for results from these interventions in the later part of 2019.
+In 2018, we designed direct mail, e-mail, and text message campaigns driven by behavioral insights and reached more than 4 million people who were likely occasional voters and nonvoters to help them make it to the polls.
+In 2020 we are building on these successes, and expanding our reach across the voting ecosystem.

 As part of our broader Civic Engagement portfolio, the Voter Innovation Lab’s primary goal is to expand the American electorate in the long-term, rather than just increase turnout for any specific election.
 As such, our work is nonpartisan.
 Over the next several years, we will continue to leverage behavioral science to generate new behaviorally informed strategies to help more people take action at the ballot box and scale solutions proven to make our democracy more representative of all Americans.